marclandy/enterprise-infra/architecture practice/LeanIX/docs/pre-funding deliverables.md

 **Purpose**: Provide rough-order-magnitude costs to inform business case feasibility.

+- **High-Level Cost Estimates:** Utilize the Cost Management features to estimate and track costs associated with applications and IT components, aiding in budgeting and financial planning.

 **LeanIX Capabilities**:
 - Transformation Projects module
 - Resource tagging and application tiering